Marie Ogrinc - Shot During Home Breakin

 12016 Lake Shore Boulevard

 Tragedy struck the Ogrinc family on January 12, 1972.
-Robbers forced their way into the home posing as Cleveland Press circulation salesmen.
+Robbers forced their way into their 12016 Lake Shore Boulevard home, posing as Cleveland Press circulation salesmen.
 After being told to leave the house, one of the robbers shot Marie, who was five months pregnant.
 She survived, but the baby never had a chance.
 Two males, ages 20 and 16, were later arrested.

 Marie was married to Dr. Lawrence Bernard Ogrinc, an internist at St. Vincent Charity Hospital with offices in Cleveland’s Slovene settlement at 6414 St. Clair Avenue in Cleveland.

 The Ogrinc’s saw their home as an ideal setting for their growing family of four children with a fifth on the way.
 All told, there were nine children: Mary Lourdes, Anton, Francis, Marie (Stehli), Joseph, Lawrence Jr., Madonna, Maryjo (Starrett), and Gregory.